How to File for Support

 - Any professional licenses

-Once the complaint for support is completed our staff will explain the next step in the case.
-Typically, once the complaint for support is completed the case will be set up for a Conference to establish an order.
-If necessary, Paternity testing may also be set up.
+Once the Complaint for Support is completed our staff will explain the next step in the case.
+Typically, once the Complaint for Support is completed the case will be set up for a conference to establish an Order.
+If necessary, paternity testing may also be prepared for.